Murder of Shanda Sharer: Investigation

-Later on the morning of January 11, 1992, two brothers from Canaan were driving toward Jefferson Proving Ground to go hunting when they noticed a body on the side of the road.
+Later on the morning of January 11, 1992, two brothers from Canaan, Donn and Ralph Foley, were driving toward Jefferson Proving Ground to go hunting when they noticed a body on the side of the road.
 They initially thought it was a mannequin of some sort, but upon exiting the vehicle realized that it was clearly the burned body of a child.
 They called the police at 10:55 a.m. and were asked to return to the corpse.
-State trooper David Camm and Jefferson County Sheriff Buck Shippley and detectives began an investigation, collecting forensic evidence at the scene.
+State trooper David Camm and Jefferson County Sheriff Buck Shipley and detectives began an investigation, collecting forensic evidence at the scene.
 They initially suspected a drug deal gone wrong and did not believe the crime had been committed by locals.
 It is also to be noted that her body was posed in a suggestive position, very obviously meaning that this was done on purpose and with intention.
 It was also found that the victim's face and hands were burnt in an attempt to keep her unrecognizable and unidentifiable.
+She was found in the "pugilistic stance" with her arms outstretched, and clenched fists as a result of death by burning.

 Sharer's father, Steven, noticed his daughter was nowhere to be found early on January 11.
-After phoning neighbors and friends all morning, he called his former wife, Sharer's mother, at 1:45 p.m.; they met and filed a missing person report with the Clark County sheriff.
+After phoning neighbors and friends all morning, he called his ex-wife, Sharer's mother, at 1:45 p.m.; they met and filed a missing person report with the Clark County sheriff.

-At 8:20 p.m., a hysterical Lawrence and Rippey went to the Jefferson County Sheriff's office with their parents.
+At 8:20 p.m., Lawrence and Rippey went to the Jefferson County Sheriff's office with their parents.
 They both gave very rambling statements, identifying the victim as "Shanda", naming the two other girls involved as best as they could, and describing the main events of the previous night.
-After an inter-county investigation, Shippley contacted the Clark County sheriff and was finally able to match the body to Sharer's missing person report.
+After an inter-county investigation, Shipley contacted the Clark County sheriff and was finally able to match the body to Sharer's missing person report.